Kevin Kelly (announcer): Ring of Honor (2010–2017)

-On March 2, 2010, Jim Cornette announced that Kelly had signed an agreement to be the voice of Ring of Honor on Internet pay-per-view Between 2011 and 2017, Kelly served as main play-by-play announcer for Ring of Honor television tapings and pay-per-views.
+On March 2, 2010, Jim Cornette announced that Kelly had signed an agreement to be the voice of Ring of Honor (ROH) on Internet pay-per-view Between 2011 and 2017, Kelly served as main play-by-play announcer for ROH television tapings and pay-per-views.

 On February 2, 2017, it was reported that Kelly had given his notice to ROH and left his position as the company's head play-by-play announcer.
 Kelly remained with ROH in a part-time role until July 11, when he announced he was no longer working for the company, although he will still call ROH matches held as part of New Japan Pro-Wrestling events as he is associated with the Japanese promotion as their English language play-by-play announcer.

-New Japan Pro-Wrestling (2015–present)
+New Japan Pro-Wrestling (2015–2023)

 On October 12, Kelly and Matt Striker served as the English language commentators for New Japan Pro-Wrestling's King of Pro-Wrestling on NJPW World.

 Kelly returned to NJPW English commentary at Wrestle Kingdom 10 in Tokyo Dome on January 4, 2016, again working alongside Matt Striker as well as NJPW wrestler Yoshitatsu.
 He returned as part of NJPW English commentary at Invasion Attack 2016 alongside Steve Corino, who filled in Matt Striker's position.
 In January 2017, Corino was replaced by Don Callis.

+On September 5, 2023, Kelly announced that he would be leaving NJPW in 2024.
+Kelly would leave the company on November 14 instead, he was replaced by American indendepent wrestling commentator Walker Stewart on English commentary.

+All Elite Wrestling (2023–2024)

+Kelly officially joined All Elite Wrestling (AEW) on June 17, 2023, where he debuted as part of the commentary team for the inaugural episode of AEW Collision alongside Nigel McGuinness and Jim Ross.
+He was fired on March 8, 2024, after taking to social media the week before and accusing ROH and fellow AEW announcer Ian Riccaboni of libel and attempted career sabotage.
+Kelly later appeared on Eric Bischoff's podcast show on June 15, discussing his termination, and plans to sue AEW.
+On September 5, it was reported that Kelly (and The Tate Twins) have filed a lawsuit against AEW and AEW's owner and CEO Tony Khan to void the arbitration clause of their AEW talent contracts and to certify a class-action lawsuit that AEW misclassifying wrestlers as independent contractors instead of employees.
+Kelly has also filed a lawsuit for monetary damages from AEW and Riccaboni for breach of contract, defamation and causing him to being unable to find work.
+In June 2025, the lawsuit was sent to arbitration by presiding judge Harvey E. Schlesinger.